Private prison: Early history

+One of the earliest examples of prison privatization in the US was in Louisiana in 1844, where a company produced clothing in a factory with inmate labor.
 In 1852, on the northwest San Francisco Bay in California, inmates of the prison ship Waban began building a contract facility to house themselves at Point Quentin.
-The prison became known as San Quentin, which is still in operation today.
-Its partial transfer of prison administration from private to public did not mark the end of privatization.
+The prison became known as San Quentin, which is still in operation today, though it was partially transferred from private to public administration.

-The next phase began with the Reconstruction Period (1865–1876) in the south, after the end of the Civil War.
-Plantations and businessmen needed to find replacements for the labor force once their slaves had been freed.
-In 1865, the United States ratified the 13th Amendment, which abolished all forms of slavery "except as punishment for a crime".
-This exception allowed plantation owners and businessmen to find the unpaid labor they desired.
-Beginning in 1868, convict leases were issued to private parties to supplement their workforce.
+During Reconstruction (1865–1876) in the south after the Civil War, plantations and businessmen sought to continue exploiting Blacks after the United States ratified the 13th Amendment, which abolished all forms of slavery "except as punishment for a crime".
+This exception allowed continued enslavement of Black people through convict leases.

-This system remained in place until the early 20th century.

-Development
+At this time, racially targeted laws were enacted to incarcerate greater rates of Black people.
+Southern prisoners laid railroad tracks, worked on plantations, mined coal and performed other labor while enduring terrible conditions including torture as a form of punishment.
+Some argue that it was designed as a new form of slavery with worse conditions.
+The system was extremely profitable for former slaveowners and the states.
+For example, ten percent of Alabama’s budget came from convict leases between 1880 and 1904.
+This system of unpaid labor remained in place until the early 20th century, although the same type of work could be seen as late as the 1960s.

 1980s–2009

 Federal and state governments have a long history of contracting out specific services to private firms, including medical services, food preparation, vocational training, and inmate transportation.
-However, the 1980s ushered in a new era of prison privatization.
-With a burgeoning prison population resulting from the War on Drugs and increased use of incarceration, prison overcrowding and rising costs became increasingly problematic for local, state, and federal governments.
-In response to this expanding criminal justice system, private business interests saw an opportunity for expansion, and consequently, private-sector involvement in prisons moved from the simple contracting of services to contracting for the complete management and operation of entire prisons.
+However, the 1980s ushered in a new era of prison privatization as the war on drugs increased prison populations.
+Overcrowding and rising costs became increasingly problematic for local, state, and federal governments.
+Private business interests saw an opportunity to expand beyond simple contracting of services into the management and operation of entire prisons.

-The modern private prison business first emerged and established itself publicly in 1984 when the Corrections Corporation of America (CCA), now known as CoreCivic, was awarded a contract to take over operation of a facility in Shelby County, Tennessee.
-This marked the first time that any government in the country had contracted out the complete operation of a jail to a private operator.
+Modern private prisons first emerged in 1984 when the Corrections Corporation of America (CCA), now known as CoreCivic, was awarded a contract to take over operation of a jail in Hamilton County, Tennessee.
 The following year, CCA gained further public attention when it offered to take over the entire state prison system of Tennessee for $200 million.
 The bid was ultimately defeated due to strong opposition from public employees and the skepticism of the state legislature.
-Despite that initial defeat, CCA since then has successfully expanded, as have other for-profit prison companies.
+Sixty-six additional private prisons were opened in the US between 1984 and 1990 housing approximately 7000 inmates.